Destaq/wallpaper-learn/README.md

 -   _third row and beyond_: this is when you start filling up your CSV file with the actual content.
 Below each of your columns, create a row with values that correspond to what is below the column name.

 Once you have made your CSV file, you need to drop it in the appropriate folders.
 For example, if you chose to make a CSV file for the vocab for NP-1 in Japanese, you would:
-1. Navigate to the root directory
+1. Navigate to the root directory and then go into the `content` directory, this is where all content is stored for making the images
 2. Go to the `languages` directory (if you were doing something completely new like music, you'd create a new folder here as it is a new topic)
 3. Create a `japanese` directory in the `languages` directory if there is not already one (this represents the subtopic).
 Here, you _could_ make the csv file (naming it the same way as the subdirectory, i.e. `japanese.csv`, but since NP-1 is a specific part of the `japanese` course, I'd recommend making a `level` and dropping it there)
 4. Create a directory (optional, see above) named `NP-1` which represents the level.
 Drop the csv file there and name it `np-1.csv` (must be lowercase and same name as directory it is in)